bobbydwise1/site-rebuild-ng/README.md

 ## Completed Features

 * Firebase Database connection was established.
+* Create and Read connection to Firebase established for gallery data.
+* Basic website skeleton in place.
+* Parent-child routes established and working for artist and sub components.

 ## Known Bugs

-* The app does not compile.
-This error is be related to Firebase CRUD.

-## Working Features

-* Gallery CR (of "CRUD")
-* Base template of simplified website.
+* Many of the HTML components are non-functional, and are only stand-ins.

 ## Eventual Features

-* The most important required feature is to get Full CRUD connection to Firebase database for images working.
-This is still on going.
+* Complete CRUD UI/BI for files transfer to Firebase has not been established, along with files metadata CRUD.
 * Full artist profile CRUD.
-* Gallery viewing mode.
+* Full gallery CRUD.
   * Individual image viewing mode.
 * Individual image viewing mode has semi-threaded message board.
 * User / Admin login.

 ## Support and contact details